 Solar PPAs: Everything you need to know

-Solar power purchase agreements (PPAs) are a popular financing option for those looking to start solar projects in the United States.
+Solar power purchase agreements (PPAs) are a popular financing option for those looking to install solar panels on their roofs.
 PPAs allow you to install a home solar system on your roof with no upfront costs.
+Instead, you pay the solar company every month for every kilowatt-hour of solar energy the panels produce.

 A solar PPA is a type of solar financing agreement.
 With a PPA, a homeowner does not have to pay for the upfront costs of a solar system.